Access to Quality, Affordable Health Care

 - Authored the Breast Cancer and Environmental Research Act, enacted in 2008, to increase research on the links between breast cancer and the environment;

-- Passed coverage of contraceptives for federal employees in 1998 and supports President Obama’s decision to require contraceptive coverage while exempting churches and places of worship from requirements to which they are morally opposed;
+- Passed legislation to require coverage of contraceptives for federal employees in 1998 and supports access to contraception coverage under the ACA;

-- Successfully fought to ensure clinical trials at National Institutes of Health include females in order to understand gender differences in benefits and risks of medications and treatments; and
+- Successfully fought to ensure that clinical trials at the National Institutes of Health include females in order to understand gender differences in benefits and risks of medications and treatments; and

-- Strongly supports WISEWOMAN services that screen women for heart disease, stroke and other cardiovascular disease, the leading cause of death among women.
+- Strongly supports WISEWOMAN services that screen women for heart disease, stroke and other cardiovascular diseases, the leading cause of death among women.

 Funding for Biomedical Research

-Detecting, curing, and preventing diseases requires sustained and aggressive investment in biomedical research, and Congresswoman Lowey worked successfully to nearly triple the budget for the National Institutes of Health (NIH).
+Detecting, curing, and preventing diseases require sustained and aggressive investment in biomedical research, and Congresswoman Lowey worked successfully to more than triple the budget for the National Institutes of Health (NIH).
 She is working to continue investing aggressively in research and grants for hospitals and research institutions that conduct groundbreaking medical research to improve treatments, decrease health costs, and grow our economy.

 Reimbursing NY Providers Fairly

-There are more than 30,000 responders and survivors who have an illness or injury caused by the 9/11 terrorist attacks.
-After a lapse in authorization, Lowey was an original co-sponsor on and fought hard include the James Zadroga 9/11 Health and Compensation Reauthorization Act in the FY 2016 omnibus spending bill, reviving two programs: The World Trade Center (WTC) Health Program and the September 11th Victim Compensation Fund.
+More than 30,000 responders and survivors have acquired illnesses or injury caused by the 9/11 terrorist attacks.
+Lowey was an original co-sponsor on and fought hard to include the James Zadroga 9/11 Health and Compensation Reauthorization Act in the FY 2016 omnibus spending bill, reviving two programs, the World Trade Center (WTC) Health Program and the September 11th Victim Compensation Fund.